doubleopen-project/doubleopen-publications/Ecosystem survey 2019/Short Ecosystem Survey 2019 report.md

 ### Analysis <!-- omit in toc -->

 Java based technologies are clearly on top of the build tools list.
 Python technologies follow.
 Gradle as a framework is less dependent on development language.
 Also an important number of Linux embedded technologies are mentioned, e.g. Make, Yocto and Cmake each getting at least 10 mentions.
-A proof of concept for automated compliance should likely integrate into one, or several of these.
+A proof of concept for automated compliance should likely integrate into one or several of these.

 ---